alonsobern/Data-Visualisation/Shopping-Trends/readme.md

 # Shopping Trends - Power BI

 ### 📝 Overview
 This dataset captures a wide range of customer attributes including age, gender, purchase history, preferred payment methods, frequency of purchases, and more.
-Analyzing this data can help businesses make informed decisions, optimize product offerings, and enhance customer satisfaction.
+Analysing this data can help businesses make informed decisions, optimize product offerings, and enhance customer satisfaction.

-Using Power BI, I've developed dashboards to analise the differents...
+Using Power BI, I have developed dashboards to get insights based on geographical analysis where can observe the states which purchase more with respect to gender, season, and more.
+In the same time we can obtain information about the preferences in relation to shipping type or purchase frequency.

 ### 📂 Data Source
 Customer Shopping Trends Dataset